ernestpr/progtest/README.md

 # progtest
-A address verification checking system
+A address verification checking system address.sql- Init database

-Includes address.sql to init database
-Customize for your database and google development key in dbaccess.php
+dbaccess.php -Customize for your database and google development key in dbaccess.php

+test.php - does the google api call and creates json

+results.php - interface to input address and list addresses from database